datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 ?
 Why is the program called Chromebook Data Science?

-a) Because you could do the program on a Chromebook if you want
+A) Because you could do the program on a Chromebook if you want
-B) Because you have to do the program on a Chromebook
+b) Because you have to do the program on a Chromebook
 c) Because Chromebooks are cheap
 d) Because its safer not to store files on your computer